JorrieB/Boids/README.md

 # Boids

-Today I'm going to teach you a little bit of basic swarm intelligence.
-Swarm intelligence is a

 Get started by downloading [this](https://github.com/JorrieB/Boids/archive/tutorial.zip) project.
 First, the project in SpriteBuilder and publish it.
 Then, open the project in XCode.
 This is where we'll spend the remainder of the tutorial.